mr-ansar/ansar-services/README.md

 # ansar-services
 Methods and materials for construction of ansar networks

-This repo contains the files and commands to manufacture two components of ansar networking.
+This repo contains the files and commands needed to manufacture two components of ansar networking.
 These are;

 * the ansar directory that runs at HOST level,